michuhu/huretex/README.md

-## HUman REadable Twin EXplainer for Deep Learning Models
+## HUman REadable Twin EXplainer for Deep Learning Models v.
+0.0.1

 An example for the MNIST data.